 Linux users will have to enter their password to approve the addition of a rule, to ensure that the operating system does not accidentally try to use the Touch Board as a USB modem.
 You will also need to restart Linux after the installer is finished.

 Step 4 Upload the code

 Open the Arduino IDE and select the Arduino project “Touch_MP3” from

 File→Sketchbook→Touch Board Examples→Touch_MP3

-In the Tools→Port menu, search for the ports labeled “Bare Conductive Touch Board”.
+Search for the ports labelled “Bare Conductive Touch Board”.
 In Linux and on Mac, there may be several options: choose the one that has CU in the name.
 In Windows, there should be one COM port labelled “Bare Conductive Touch Board” – choose this.

 On Windows machines, you may now see another attempt to install a driver, which most likely will appear to fail and the upload will fail too.
 Again, give this a minute to settle and try again – this will only happen the first time.